Free skating: Synchronized skating

 A well-balanced free skate for synchronized skating must consist of elements and other linking movements that reflect the character of the music the teams choose and/or express a story, theme, idea, or concept also chosen by the team.
-The ISU, out of the following 14 elements, chooses and publicizes up to 10 required elements for junior free skating programs and up to 11 required elements for senior free skating programs yearly.
+The ISU chooses and publicizes up to 14 required elements for both junior and senior teams yearly.
 These elements must be "linked together harmoniously by a variety of connections and executed with a minimum of two footed skating".